 About Michael

-I am a self-taught artist merging 50 years of professional woodworking with a serious appreciation for all types of art mediums and styles.
-I’ve had gallery representation primarily in Northern California from Carmel, Monterey, and Sausalito to San Francisco.
+I am a self-taught artist merging 60 years of professional woodworking with a deep appreciation for a wide range of art mediums and styles.
+Over the years, I’ve been represented by galleries across Northern California—from Carmel, Monterey, and Sausalito to San Francisco.

 Michael’s Studio

-In 1983 my mother introduced me to stone carving; however I quickly tired of the loud noise, dust, and the heavy labor of moving 200-400 pound marble, slate, and onyx around my now filthy garage.
+In 1983, my mother introduced me to stone carving.
+I quickly learned the medium wasn’t for me—too much noise, dust, and the physical demands of maneuvering 200–400 lb blocks of marble, slate, and onyx around my filthy garage.
+Still, the experience added depth to my understanding of form and material.

 Included on this website you’ll find photography and jewelry, as they describe what I do in my spare time.
 When I’m not creating something of my own, I’m also on the hunt to work in a collaborative effort with other artist friends.